Daniel R. Aguinaldo High School: Daniel R. Aguinaldo (namesake)

 Daniel R. Aguinaldo was the founder of the Aguinaldo Development Corporation (Adecor), a company previously based in Maco, Davao del Norte.
 DRANHS was named such because it occupies a lot donated by the family which owns vast tracts in what is now the Matina Crossing and Matina Aplaya area under Adecor’s Mindanao Realty Corporation.

 But what only the old-timers know, Daniel R. Aguinaldo was also the spirit behind what is now the Pearl Farm Beach Resort on the Island Garden City of Samal.
 The resort as it is now is located in Barangay Adecor.
 Before Pearl Farm became a resort, it was a real pearl farm named Aguinaldo Pearl Farm.
 It was producing pearls using Pictada maxima oysters.

 Like all major logging companies in the region, the denudation of maco was attributed to Adecor.
 But it is also credited for the town’s infrastructure development.
-Adecor was one of the foremost logging firm in the Philippines then according to the Philippine Economic and Industrial Journal published in 1965.
+Adecor was one of the foremost logging firms in the Philippines then according to the Philippine Economic and Industrial Journal published in 1965.
 Based on accounts of Leopoldo Aguinaldo, or Lee Aguinaldo, an artist and one of the three children of Daniel R. Aguinaldo, it was said that his father’s Daniel R. Aguinaldo Corporation (Dracor) was built to extend services to Adecor.
 The younger Lee confirmed through his accounts that he had served company operation and logging operations of the area.